Melville Monument: Moves to commemorate Dundas

-In 1812, Dundas' supporters raised a large obelisk to his memory on his Dunira estate near Comrie, Perthshire.
-At the same time, Dundas' family, with support from subscribers among the public, supported the creation of a monument to Dundas in Edinburgh.
+In 1812, Dundas's supporters raised a large obelisk to his memory on his Dunira estate near Comrie, Perthshire.
+At the same time, Dundas's family, with support from subscribers among the public, supported the creation of a monument to Dundas in Edinburgh.
 The result was the marble statue by Francis Leggatt Chantrey in Parliament Hall, completed in 1818.
 The existence of this memorial later led some to question the relevance of the St Andrew Square project.
 In March 1821, shortly before construction began, a correspondent in The Scotsman, a Whig newspaper, argued the existence of this statue made another memorial to the same figure in the same city irrelevant.

 The idea of another monument to Dundas in Edinburgh was first raised at a meeting of the Pitt Club of Scotland in May 1814.
 This may have motivated Vice Admiral Sir William Johnstone Hope to initiate a movement for such a monument within the Royal Navy.
 Hope started the Melville Monument Committee, of which he was convener.
 In government, Dundas had become known as the "Seaman's Friend" for his advancement of measures to support sailors of the Royal Navy and their dependents.
 In its initial stages, the project was both led by naval officers and supported exclusively by subscriptions from sailors; although civic and legal figures were represented on the committee.
-Alongside this primarily naval impetus for the monument, The Scotsman noted strong support from Dundas' own family.
+Alongside this primarily naval impetus for the monument, The Scotsman noted strong support from Dundas's own family.